 Calculation: “1-Year Return vs. S&P 500 [Previous Calendar Year] ” >15

-The reason this is included in the screener is that you want to buy stock in companies that have been recognized by Wall Street and the investment banks and have money flowing into the stock.
+This is included in the screener because you want to buy stock in companies that have been recognized by Wall Street and the investment banks and have money flowing into the stock.
 For any reasonably capitalized company beating the market means you are recognized as a future top performer and are seeing price growth.

 EPS Growth Now Greater Than 20% – A Surge in Earnings

 We now return to the earnings equation.
-This calculation is designed to ensure in the most recent calendar year; we have seen powerful growth in earnings per share of 20% or greater.
+This calculation is designed to ensure that we have seen powerful growth in earnings per share of 20% or greater in the most recent calendar year.

 Wall Street recognizes very few things well, but EPS growth is what drives price growth.
 Being on the Wall Street Radar means price growth.
 In addition, any company making serious increases in earnings per share means their business is going well.